Monetra/mstdlib/cluster/README.md

 #### CA - CountActivePeers - Int16
 Number of nodes actively responding (not in an error or disconnected state)

+#### CT - CurrentTerm - Int64
+Current term.
+Used when requesting votes to elect a new leader, the current term will be incremented and votes will be collected.
+This is always greater than the known latest LogTerm on all nodes in the cluster (assuming all nodes are in sync).

 #### ST - NodeState - Int8
 State of the node:
  - 0x01: INIT